richardthorp/rodeo/README.md

 This button styling is found throughout the website for most clickable buttons to provide consistency and allow the user to quickly locate these interactive elements.

 #### **recipe_page.html**
 The **recipe_page.html** page holds a template that is used to render the actual recipes from the database.
+At the top left, if the user has navigated to the page from **'all_recipes.html'**. **'my_recipes.html'** or **'added_recipes.html'** a 'back to...' link is rendered with the name of the page that the link directs to.
+If the user found the recipe page through any of the websites search features, the 'back to...' link will return the user to their search results to allow them to keep browsing them.

 If the user viewing the page is also the user who added the recipe, an 'edit' and a 'delete' button are added to the top of the page.
 The 'edit' button allows the user to edit their recipe on **'edit_recipe.html'** and the 'delete' button triggers a modal that double-checks that they wish to delete the recipe.
 These buttons are also made available to the admin user 'rodeo', so that any malicious or inappropriate content can be quickly removed.

 At the top of the page is the recipe name, in big bold font that matches that of the logo.
 Beneath this, there is a subtle line of text which reads 'Recipe added by' and then the username of whoever added the recipe.